Student and Group Prize

 Printing and Graphics Science Group Student Presentation Prize

 This prize is open to all research students currently undertaking work at a university in the UK or Ireland, leading to a PhD or Masters degree, who present their work at the annual Printing and Graphic Science Group Student Conference.
-The Group will award a prize of £50 for the best Student Presentation in each of two broad areas: Colour and Imaging Science, and Printing Technology.
+The Group will award a prize of £50 for the best Student Presentation in each of two days of the conference.